kelllyy101/clock_quest/README.md

 ## Media

 All media assets, including images and videos, were either created specifically for Clock Quest or obtained from royalty-free sources.
-Please refer to the appropriate licenses and permissions for specific media assets used.

 ## Credits and Thanks